 When you start a business, do you aim to be profitable from day one?

 Most entrepreneurs do not consider this is possible.
-Granted, not all business can be profitable from day one, some can.
+While not all business can be profitable from day one some can.

 Imagine if you already have customers before you do a single thing?